symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-After the transaction gets confirmed, you should be able to send transactions from any account to the product account.
+After the transaction gets confirmed, you should be able to send transactions from any account to the product account once again.